 In 1868, T. H. Huxley described protoplasm as the “physical basis of life”.
-Protoplasm is a clear, colourless and jelly-like substance which seemed to make up the contents of the cell.
+Protoplasm is a clear, colorless and jelly-like substance which seemed to make up the contents of the cell.
 It was also described as “substance of life” or “living material”.

 Who discovered it?